phcompeau/biological_modeling_course/_pages/coronavirus/conclusion_part_2_draft.md

 ## GNM analysis of SARS-CoV-2 Spike Protein

 In the tutorial, we performed and visualized the GNM results of SARS-CoV-2 Spike protein.
-Here, we will analyze the slow mode shapes and cross-correlation heat map, and then compare it with the GNM results of SARS-CoV Spike protein (PDB: [5xlr](https://www.rcsb.org/structure/5XLR).
+Here, we will analyze the slow mode shapes and cross-correlation heat map, and then compare it with the GNM results of SARS-CoV Spike protein (PDB: <a href="https://www.rcsb.org/structure/5XLR" target="_blank">5xlr</a>).

 ### Slow Mode Shape of SARS-CoV-2 Spike